clfolmar/Virtual-Background-Check-Application/README.md

 - run `npm start` in the terminal
 - `index.html` will be opened in your local browser
 - enter a valid IPv4 IP address in the search input field at the top of the page (eg. `1.2.3.4`)
-- click the `Search` button or press `enter` to retrieve the relevant IP, GeoLocation, and Autonomous System information for the searched IP address from Apility.io's blacklist API
+- click the `Search` button or press `enter` to retrieve the relevant IP, Geolocation, and Autonomous System information for the searched IP address from Apility.io's API
 ## Test the application
 - run `npm test` in the terminal
 ## Build the application